sebastianknopf/stopmonitor/README.md

 These variables are:
 - `text`: The situation detail text
+- `is_last_element`: Indicates whether this is the last element of the situations collection

 You can use these variables inside your situation template in order to display one situation item.